The Ultimate Ignition Poker Review

 If you choose the Bitcoin Bonus or the Weekly Boost you can only unlock it through casino play.

 Ignition Poker quickly corrected its weakest area

-While I still feel like the vast majority of online poker players won’t earn more than $100 in bonuses anyway it seemed unnecessarily stingy now to “wow” players discovering them after the highly-publicized transition over from Bovada.
+While I still feel like the vast majority of online poker players won’t earn more than $100 in bonuses anyway, it seemed unnecessarily stingy.

 They corrected that weakness very quickly and have now increased the cap to 100% up to $1,000, surpassing many of their competitors’ offers.

-If you play Zone Poker at all (and I do a majority of the time) you’ll also clear it at an excellent rate.
+If you play Zone Poker at all (as I do a majority of the time), you’ll also clear it at an excellent rate.

 Too many promos for casino players only